top of page

 Just a Little More ...

 In Fall, we "put things up," canning everything from tomatoes, tomato sauce, paste and salsas.
 We snapped and froze peas, canned green beans and froze corn.
-We pickled beets, cucumbers and watermelon rinds.
+We pickled beets, cucumbers and watermelon rind.
 We canned raspberry jam.
 We dried various herbs, created spice blends, and dehydrated apples from our tree.

 Fast-forward a couple of years (because, yes, it takes a while to develop the hives and honeycomb foundations) to my first honey harvest.

 My mentor panicked and told me to get away from the bees immediately!
-You see, once a bee stings and because they really can smell fear, pheromones are released into the air as a call-to-arms to the other bees.
+You see, once a bee stings and because they really can 'smell fear', pheromones are released into the air as a call-to-arms to the other bees.

+It turns out, I am highly allergic to bee venom!
+Thus, the pending threat of potential death ended by career as a beekeeper.
 Fortunately, it did not end my love of bees nor in the products from the hive.

 bees-4656451_640.jpg